🌙

 Now, none of this is to say that you should just stop seeing your primary care physician and hop onto the biohacking train completely.
 You should still have a doctor that oversees your care, but I recommend consulting a doctor with a strong understanding of supplements and exercise, such as Mark Hyman.
 The reason being, if you were to tell a "normal" doctor about NAC and glycine, which have clinical evidence confirming their effects, they would still look at you like you are an alien.

 However, I think it is only a matter of time until medicine (like nanotechnology) improves to the point where a doctor is no longer needed.
 The overall point here is that when you're not rooted in dogmatism and continuously research the human body, you can achieve great things that were otherwise not thought to be possible.
-In my eyes, biohacking is the newest and hottest form of extropianism that will unleash a vast increase in research on longevity.
+In my eyes, biohacking is the newest and hottest form of extropianism that will continue to unleash a vast increase in research on longevity.